chronicleprotocol/documentation/docs/Products/DeFiOracle/dashboard.md

 ### The Schnorr Signature of the Oracle

 Users can also verify the authenticity of the Schnorr signature of the Oracle.
 This value is used to push data onchain.
-Unlike the validator's signature, the Schnorr signature allows to verify the Oracle instead of a single validator.
+Unlike the validator's signature, the Schnorr signature allows users to verify the Oracle instead of a single validator.
 <div style={{textAlign: 'center'}}>
 <img
     src="/img/Intro/checkOracle.png"